 Continuing our fight over the ink and brushes, my brothers raced for the best seats in the house.
 We each grabbed a different booth and spread out.
 Big Al pointed to the white Formica top at the back of the room, the one by the metal coat rack, wooden high chairs, and plastic boosters.
 “You guys have to sit back here.”

-My brothers and I looked at each other before racing to grab a seat at the table.
+My brothers and I looked at each other before running to grab a seat at the table.
 There were several warm bags of take away orders waiting to be picked up.
 I pushed them to the side.

 My dad pushed in my chair and made me sit up straight.
 “You guys just sit here and relax.
 Don’t go running around.
 Grandma will get mad”